 The PowerBuilder preprocessor includes logic to distinguish the .NET System namespace from the PowerBuilder System keyword, therefore the use of the @ prefix is optional as a namespace identifier in the above example.
-However, you must append the @ identifier if you reference the .NET type class in PowerScript code or if you use other PowerBuilder keywords as namespace names.
+However, you must include the @ identifier when you reference the .NET Type class in PowerScript code (@System.@Type or System.@Type).
+Also, if you use a PowerBuilder keyword for a .NET namespace name other than System, you must prefix the namespace name with the @ identifier.